ASOA22213U Discrimination: Conceptualization, Causes, Measurement and Counteraction

 - Demonstrate an understanding of the measurement of discrimination and the use of different designs in studies of discrimination.

-- Discuss the latest experimental evidence on discrimination in both political and apolitical domains in various areas, such as gender, class, ethnicity, sexual orientation and partisanship.
+- Discuss the latest experimental evidence on discrimination in various areas, such as gender, class, ethnicity, sexual orientation and partisanship.

 Skills

-- Critically evaluate designs employed in measuring discrimination, identifying their strengths, weaknesses, and potential biases.
+- Critically evaluate designs used in measuring discrimination, identifying their strengths, weaknesses, and potential biases.

 - Analyse and evaluate the initiatives aiming to counteract discrimination.